ryujinx-mirror/ryujinx/README.md

 - **Input**

-   We currently have support for keyboard, mouse, touch input, JoyCon input support emulated through the keyboard, and most controllers.
-Controller support varies by operating system, as outlined below.
+   We currently have support for keyboard, mouse, touch input, JoyCon input support, and nearly all controllers.
+Motion controls are natively supported in most cases; for dual-JoyCon motion support, DS4Windows or BetterJoy are currently required.
-   Windows: Xinput-compatible controllers are supported natively; other controllers can be supported with the help of Xinput wrappers such as x360ce.
-   Linux: most modern controllers are supported.
-   In either case, you can set up everything inside the input configuration menu.
+   In all scenarios, you can set up everything inside the input configuration menu.

 - **DLC & Modifications**